-Marcus Murray is the son of an Army veteran and grew up throughout the United States, having spent the most time in Indianapolis.
+Marcus Murray is the son of an Army veteran and grew up living throughout the United States, but spent the most time in Indianapolis.
 After completing four years of Air Force Junior Reserve Officers’ Training Corps in high school, Murray knew that a military career was a great fit for him.

-Murray served at Lackland Air Force Base in San Antonio, and Misawa Air Base in Japan.
+Murray served at Lackland Air Force Base in San Antonio and Misawa Air Base in Japan.
 In October 2012, Murray was shot in a parking lot after attending the Circle City Classic and a family birthday in Indianapolis.
 A bullet entered Murray’s right shoulder and ricocheted through his chest, severing his T-6/7 nerve and paralyzing him from the chest down.

 PVA and the Kentucky-Indiana Chapter (KIPVA) have both changed my life in many ways.
 They have shown me that there is plenty life after my injury with adaptive opportunities, and also allowed me to be a voice for others.

-Annual Convention in May 2019, and began his one-year term on July 1, 2019.
-He says “Being elected as National Secretary is more than an honor.
-I can not only be a voice but also an asset for the future of the organization.”
+“Being elected as National Secretary is more than an honor,” Murray said.
+“I can not only be a voice but also an asset for the future of the organization.”

 Murray has attended many National Veterans Wheelchair Games and participated in wheelchair basketball, air rifle and air pistol, 100 meter and 200 meter track, table tennis and bowling.
 In addition to sports, his hobbies include travel, photography, music and adaptive technology.

 Murray lives in Elizabethtown, Kentucky, and is a proud father and grandfather to three sons and a three-year-old grandson.